 - UW Medicine COVID-19 (Coronavirus): Up-to-date information about care and services

 - UW Institute for Health Metrics and Evaluation (IHME) COVID-19 Resources

 Download your COVID-19 Essentials: An At-Home Emergency Care Kit

 Concerned about an older adult in your life or yourself?
 We can help!
-Give us a call today at 206.456.5155 to schedule a consultation, or schedule a consultation online.
+Give us a call: 206-456-5155 or email us at Inquiries@agingwisdom.com today.

 Keri Pollock directs marketing and communications for Aging Wisdom, a care management, consultation and creative engagement practice based in Seattle.
 She is a member of the Age Friendly Coalition for Seattle and King County, serves on the Advisory Committee of the Frye Art Museum Creative Aging Programs, the PR Committee of the Aging Life Care Association, and the Marcom Council of the Alzheimer’s Association, Washington State Chapter.